-This is one of the few electric scooters today that doesn’t come with a hub motor, which is a motor integrated within the scooter wheel itself.
+This is one of the few electric scooters today that doesn’t come with a hub motor (hub motor is a motor integrated within the scooter wheel itself).

-Instead, the Razor E300 has the chain-drive motor inside the deck, and it uses chains to translate the rotor movement to the wheels.
+Instead, the Razor E300 has a chain-drive motor placed inside the deck, and it uses chains to translate the rotor movement to the wheels.

 One good thing about chain-driven motors is that they can often be adjusted in many ways to manipulate their torque.
 In theory, adjusting the chain length or the sprocket size lets you change the top speed, energy efficiency, and RPMs of your scooter.
 This scooter in particular offers a fairly easy way to adjust the chain length, and you can customize your scooter for more torque or more efficiency as you need.

-A possible downside with chains is that they can come off, or break completelly.
+A possible downside with chains is that they can come off, or break completely.
 While only a tiny percentage of users report this, you should be aware that it can happen.